Medically reviewed by Drugs.com. Last updated on Feb 3, 2024.

 - Salt craving

-- Low blood sugar (hypoglycemia)
+- Low blood sugar, also called hypoglycemia

 - Nausea, diarrhea or vomiting